Financial

 financial

-Maine starts taxing estates at $7 million, far below the federal line, then climbs through three tiers from 8 percent to 12 percent.
+Maine starts taxing estates at $7.16 million for deaths in 2026, far below the federal line, then climbs through three tiers from 8 percent to 12 percent.

 financial